department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15_IET_002_TraefikEE-Keycloak-SSO-on-Kubernetes-Ingress.md

 **When to do this?**

-An upgrage like this fits at the beginning of the development circle to support ongoing operations with production-grade infrastructure.
+An upgrade like this fits at the beginning of the development circle to support ongoing operations with production-grade infrastructure.

 ## Design